Steve Parish (businessman)

 Stephen Parish (born 18 July 1965) is an English businessman who is the co-owner and chairman of the Premier League football club Crystal Palace.

 Early life, education and personal life

 Parish was born in Forest Hill, London, attending Christ Church School and later Colfe's School.
 In November 2018, it was announced that Parish was in a relationship with Good Morning Britain presenter, Susanna Reid.
 Five months later, in April 2019, Parish and Reid separated.

 Career

 Steve Parish began his career working in computer graphics.
-He went on to buy a stake in a company called Adplates Ltd, assuming control of the business and renaming it Tag Worldwide, transforming it from a London-based business to a global production powerhouse with 2,800 employees in 13 countries.
+He went on to buy a stake in a company called Adplates Ltd, assuming control of the business and renaming it Tag Worldwide, transforming it into a global business with 2,800 employees in 13 countries.
 He sold the business to Deutsche Post DHL Group's Williams Lea in 2011.
-In April 2017, it was announced that Parish was going to join the Dragons' Den line-up for the 15th series of the show.
+In April 2017, it was announced that Parish was going to join the Dragons' Den line-up for the 14th series of the show.
 However, it was later announced by Parish that he had withdrawn.